padogrid/bundle-hazelcast-5-tutorial-app-jet_python/README.md

 ---

-## Debugging Job invoking Python functions
+## Debugging Jobs that Invoke Python Functions

 This section walks through the steps involved in submitting  a Jet job that applies a Python function.